-Is it worth going to Maui for just a few days?
+Is it worth going to Maui, Hawaii for just a few days?
 Absolutely!
-Find out the coolest 3 day Maui itinerary with kids, keep scrolling down for all the info!
+Below, I’ll share a fun and relaxing 3-day Maui itinerary with kids.
+Keep scrolling for all the info!

 Where to Stay on Maui with Kids

-Maui is full of gorgeous areas all around the island to stay in and I am positive you can absolutely not go wrong no matter where you choose to stay.
+Maui is full of gorgeous areas all around the island with hotels, resorts, B&Bs, vacation rentals, and more.
+I’m positive you can absolutely not go wrong no matter where you choose to stay.

-We, however, chose to stay in Kaanapali for a few different reasons.
+We chose to stay in Kaanapali in West Maui for a few different reasons.

-It was located directly on the beach in Kaanapali and had some great features for the kids and us parents.
+It’s located directly on the beach in Kaanapali and had some great features for both kids and parents.

-There were also birds and penguins on the property which our kids loved stopping to see every time we passed.
+There were also birds and penguins on the property which our kids loved.
+We would stop to see them every time we passed by!

-The Hyatt Regency in Maui also has a luau on-site, which while we didn’t attend, we did hear it was pretty amazing.
+The Hyatt Regency in Maui also has a luau on-site.
+Though we didn’t attend, we heard it was pretty amazing.

-The town of Kaanapali is home to many other resorts, and also has a great area with restaurants and shopping.
+The town of Kaanapali in West Maui is home to many other beautiful beaches and excellent resorts.
+There’s a great area within walking distance with restaurants, shopping, and more.

-But I will have to say the highlight of Kaanapali is hands down is the beach.
-This was the ultimate family-friendly beach in Maui, with gentle waves and warm water.
+But I have to say, the highlight of Kaanapali is hands down the beach!
+It’s the ultimate family-friendly beach in Maui, with gentle waves and warm water.

 Renting a Car in Maui

-Personally, we think it is 100% necessary for a family visiting Maui to rent a car unless of course, you plan on never leaving the resort.
+Personally, we think it is 100% necessary to rent a car if you plan to visit Maui with kids.
+This is unless you plan on never leaving the resort.

-When the company Sixt is an option we almost always choose them for our car rentals.
-And lucky for us, Maui has a Sixt rental car location right near the airport!
+When the company Sixt is available at our location, we almost always choose them for our car rentals.
+Lucky for us, Maui has a Sixt rental car location right near the airport!

-We arrived late at night but got a quick shuttle ride to Sixt where we were rented a VW Atlas for a great price for our short time on Maui.
+We arrived late at night but got a quick shuttle ride to Sixt, where we ended up renting a VW Atlas for a great price for our short Maui trip.

-We definitely wanted to have an SUV or van for this trip since we knew we were spending at least one full day in the car to drive the Road to Hana.
+We definitely wanted to have an SUV or van for this trip because we were spending at least one full day in the car to drive the Road to Hana.